idealparable/BibleQ/DidLazarusWriteJohn.md

   "What?
 All known, well-made giant wooden boats survived much more than a year?
 Um... well, Noah's Ark was the one unlucky one that definitely... you know, fell apart in under a year.
 Cuz reasons."

   (That's a real example.
 I've had people make that bad argument to me personally.
-John Woodmorappe notes it in his landmark book *Noah's Ark, A Feasibility Study" too.)
+John Woodmorappe notes it in his landmark book *Noah's Ark: A Feasibility Study" too.)

   "Most <u>boats</u> of <u>wood</u>,<br>
   "Sink <u>fast</u>er than <u>met</u>al,<br>